vijusuren/my-MS2/README.md

 * Tiger
 * Zebra

-The heading has name of the game and instruction abut how to play the game.
+The heading has named of the game and instruction abut how to play the game.

 **Moves and matches counter** shows how many moves have been made and how many matches have been done.